 - Aid Climbing is an older but still practiced type of climbing where climbers will wedge or hammer protection into a wall.
 They use that to pull themselves up, not just their hands and feet – unlike sport climbing.

 Both sport and trad are forms of free climbing.
-Free climbing means you climb the rock under your own force with the safety gear just to protect from falls.
+Free climbing means you climb the rock under your own force with the safety gear just to protect you from falls.
 Aid climbing uses gear to actually help aid you up.

 Is Top Roping Sport Climbing?

 Yes, top roping is a form of sport climbing.
 You can top rope indoors and out, on sport or trad.
-In sport climbing it’s common to set up a top rope if you’re there more for fun or in order to practice routes.
+In sport climbing, it’s common to set up a top rope if you’re there more for fun or in order to practice routes.

 With trad climbing the second climber will normally be on top rope as they go up to clean the route.
-Trad climbing routes tend to either have a bolt or two to rappel from, or even just a tree or boulder to wrap a rope around.
+Trad climbing routes tend to either have a bolt or two to rappel from or even just a tree or boulder to wrap a rope around.

-That being said, if someone says they sport climb they normally mean lead climbing.
+That being said: if someone says they sport climb they normally mean lead climbing.
 The mental and psychical aspect of clipping into bolts up the route definitely adds a lot compared to top roping.

 Is Speed Climbing Sport Climbing?

 Speed climbing on single pitch routes isn’t really a thing, though speed records for big multi-pitches are fairly common.
-In Yosemite there are many speed records that are battled over – as featured in Reel Rock 14 with Tommy Caldwell and Alex Honnold.
+In Yosemite, there are many speed records that are battled over – as featured in Reel Rock 14 with Tommy Caldwell and Alex Honnold.

-Is Sport Climbing Single Pitch Or Multi Pitch?
+Is Sport Climbing Single Pitch Or Multi-Pitch?

 When you think of sport climbing it’s generally single pitch routes.
 Trying hard and climbing at your absolute peak on sport routes is normally just about those 20-odd meters.